Founder's Corner: Perspectives on Wealth Management in Uncertain Times

 Founder, Chairman and Global CIO

-Perspectives on Opportunity
+Outlook on Opportunity

 Asset Allocation: Wealth Management Strategies in Volatile Markets

-My investment career extends back 50 years, and in my experience, a well-diversified, risk-aware asset allocation is one of the best tools for navigating uncertain markets and for turning volatility into opportunity.
+In my experience, a well-diversified, risk-aware asset allocation is one of the best tools for navigating uncertain markets and for turning volatility into opportunity.
 This principle is a cornerstone of the Calamos Wealth Management approach.

 We believe that geographic diversification is very important.
 U.S. companies across the capitalization spectrum offer compelling growth potential, but adding strategies that invest in non-U.S. allocations provide access to a broader opportunity set.
 For example, our global strategies include companies that are at the forefront of innovations in artificial intelligence, bioprocessing, and global payments.